No-Burn Order Extended Through Wednesday For Much of Southland

 — South Coast AQMD (@SouthCoastAQMD) November 30, 2021

-Those in mountain communities above 3,000 feet or the high desert are exempt for the order along with homes that rely on wood as a sole source of heat.READ MORE: Beverly Hills City Hall To Hold Hanukkah Menorah Lighting Ceremony Tuesday
+Those in mountain communities above 3,000 feet or the high desert are exempt for the order along with homes that rely on wood as a sole source of heat.READ MORE: Report: Reloaded Ammunition May Have Been In Gun That Alec Baldwin Fired On 'Rust' Set

 Gas and other non-wood burning fireplaces are not included in the order, the SCAQMD said.

-Residents can receive no-burn day notifications by signing up for Air Alerts via email or text at http://www.AirAlerts.org.MORE NEWS: Attorney, Law School Professor Dennis Franks Identified As Man Killed After Tree Falls On Encino Home
+Residents can receive no-burn day notifications by signing up for Air Alerts via email or text at http://www.AirAlerts.org.MORE NEWS: 14 Cattle Killed After Big Rig Crashes Into Motorcycle Abandoned On Highway 395 In Hesperia

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 City News Service contributed to this report.)